-It is undoubtedly difficult to identify all gaps and opportunities in the AI and international business research presented in some paragraphs; however, here I will discuss an emerging opportunity and some relevant gaps related to it.
+It is undoubtedly difficult to identify all gaps and opportunities in the Al and international business research presented in some paragraphs;

+however, here I will discuss an emerging opportunity and some relevant gaps related to it.

 The rapid pace of AI transformation through natural language processing, machine learning, and self-improvement has resulted in a possible scenario in which AIs can communicate, negotiate, and make decisions together.
-While we already have this AI-AI communications and negotiations using text, codes, and speech, in some simple negotiation tasks, we need to be ready for the emergence of AI-AI business platforms in international businesses where different functions of the businesses (ranging from marketing, HR, finance, procurement and CSR to even strategic management) can be done through a communication, negotiation and decision-making by two or more AIs.
+While we already have this AI-AI communications and negotiations using text, codes, and speech, in some simple negotiation tasks, we need to be ready for the emergence of AI-AI business platforms in international businesses where different functions of the businesses (ranging from marketing, HR, finance, procurement, and CSR to even strategic management) can be done through a communication, negotiation, and decision-making by two or more AIs.
 While considering this research opportunity, we face many questions to be answered.
 Below, some more important ones, are shared briefly:

-- What are the impacts of these AI-AI business platforms on the employees and managers of international businesses?
-And considering the Gen Z and Gen alpha in this transformation adds to the complexity. - Which organizational systems, and to what extent, are prone to change after the emergence of these platforms? - How will human-machine interaction look like in AI-AI business platforms? - What are the social impacts of AI-AI business platforms used in international businesses including the quality of life, equality, justice, transparency, happiness and so on? - Do we need to expect a new business model innovation in international businesses due to the emergence of AI-AI business platforms? - What is the decision-making process for humans in AI-AI business platforms? - What are the ethical aspects of using AI-AI business platforms in international businesses? - How will international businesses manage their corporate digital responsibility while using AI-AI business platforms?

-• What will the new organizational governance systems of international businesses look like while utilizing AI-AI business platforms?
+- What are the impacts of these Al-Al business platforms on the employees and managers of international businesses?
+And considering the Gen Z and Gen alpha in this transformation adds to the complexity. - Which organizational systems, and to what extent, are prone to change after the emergence of these platforms? - How will human-machine interaction look like in Al-Al business platforms? - What are the social impacts of Al-Al business platforms used in international businesses including the quality of life, equality, justice, transparency, happiness, and so on? - Do we need to expect a new business model innovation in international businesses due to the emergence of Al-Al business platforms? - What is the decision-making process for humans in AI-AI business platforms? - What are the ethical aspects of using Al-Al business platforms in international businesses? - How will international businesses manage their corporate digital responsibility while using AI-AI business platforms? - What will the new organizational governance systems of international businesses look like while utilizing AI-AI business platforms?

-4. What companies are the most innovative regarding artificial intelligence usage?
-Please explain.
+2.4 | What companies are the most innovative regarding artificial intelligence usage?
+Please explain making significant strides in harnessing Al's transformative power across various sectors.

-I would say OpenAI that produced ChatGPT is the company everyone is talking about and NVIDIA is another company on everyone's radar.
+I would say OpenAI that produced ChatGPT is the company everyone is talking about, and NVIDIA is another company on everyone's radar.

-In the dynamic realm of AI innovation, companies like Alphabet Inc.'s Google, Amazon, Microsoft, IBM Watson, Tesla, OpenAI, DeepMind, NVIDIA, Salesforce, and Baidu have emerged as trailblazers, each making significant strides in harnessing AI's transformative power across various sectors.
+In the dynamic realm of Al innovation, companies like Alphabet Inc.'s Google, Amazon, Microsoft, IBM Watson, Tesla, OpenAl, DeepMind, NVIDIA, Salesforce, and Baidu have emerged as trailblazers, each

-Alphabet Inc.'s Google stands out for its AI-driven search algorithms, personalized recommendations, and ground-breaking healthcare solutions under Google Health.
-Alphabet's subsidiary, DeepMind, focuses on AI-driven healthcare solutions and illness diagnostics, pushing the boundaries of medical AI.
-Amazon is redefining the consumer experience through AI-powered product recommendations and supply chain optimization, setting new standards in e-commerce.
-Microsoft's cloud computing services empower businesses to integrate AI into their operations, boosting productivity with AI-driven functionalities in Microsoft 365.
-IBM

-Watson provides comprehensive data analysis, decision support, and natural language understanding across various industries.
+Alphabet Inc.'s Google stands out for its Al-driven search algorithms, personalized recommendations, and ground-breaking health-care solutions under Google Health.
+Alphabet's subsidiary, DeepMind, focuses on Al-driven healthcare solutions and illness diagnostics, pushing the boundaries of medical Al. Amazon is redefining the consumer experience through Al-powered product recommendations and supply chain optimization, setting new standards in e-commerce.
+Microsoft's cloud computing services empower businesses to integrate Al into their operations, boosting productivity with Al-driven functionalities in Microsoft 365.
+IBM Watson provides comprehensive data analysis, decision support, and natural language understanding across various industries.